 4. Or…I can’t declutter because the task is so large it would take hours, weeks, or months to complete.

-I have said all of these things on many occasions, but what I’ve found to be true is this.
+As a recovering perfectionist, I have said all of these things on many occasions, but what I’ve found to be true is this.
 IF YOU ARE GOING TO CHANGE ANYTHING, YOU SIMPLY HAVE TO JUST START.
 You can’t wait on the planets to align!

 You don’t have to complete it all in a day or a weekend.
 You just simply take one step forward.
 That one step leads to the next step which will lead to completion at some point.
 But that FIRST STEP is THE most important.

 I took a video course some years back on productivity and what blocks it.
 The take-away lesson for that course was to create specific steps to complete big projects.
 It looks something like this.
 For example, let’s say you want to paint a room.
 You would break it down like this.

 2.Buy paint supplies

 7.Put furniture back in place